rsyslog/rsyslog/source/configuration/modules/imfile.rst

 **Since Version: 8.25.0**
-  Wildcards are supported in filename and pathes which means these samples will work:
+  Wildcards are supported in filename and paths which means these samples will work:

 * /var/log/\*.log **works**. *
 * /var/log/\*/syslog.log **works**. *